 Let’s talk about each of these ingredients:

-For this recipe, I use Russian or Polish waffles, which are sometimes labeled as wafers on the packaging.
-These are not thick breakfast waffles, but thin, crisp wafer layers.
-These can be found in the ethnic food aisle of most large grocery stores.
+These are not the cookie wafers that already have layers of cream inside, nor are these the thick breakfast waffles.
+These are thin, crisp wafers without any filling.
+These tort wafers can be found in the ethnic food aisle of most large grocery stores.
 They are also available at Polish and Russian delis.

 Dulce de Leche:

 Any can, bottle, or jar of dulce de leche (caramel cream sauce) will work in this recipe.
 These are available either in the baking aisle or in the shelf-stable milk aisle in grocery stores.

 You’ll need about two 14-oz cans for a large waffle cake, or about two 14-oz cans for 6 smaller waffle cakes.
 I recommend that you grab 3 cans to be safe, just in case you end up using more on each layer.
 You don’t want to run out while making this cake!